-GPR case study: How we used GPR survey methods to locate and mark-up tendons within the floor slab of a working warehouse.
+GPR case study: How we used GPR survey methods for a tendon location survey to detect and mark-up tendons in the floor slab of a working warehouse.

 The floor slab was scanned with GPR scan lines collected as and where required.
 The GPR data was analysed in real-time using the built-in screen on the control unit.
 Tendon positions were picked and marked up in situ.
 No off-site data analysis was necessary.